 Using an originalist historical approach, this paper reconstructs four critical junctures in the founding era: the early colonial period, the Declaration of Independence, the Constitutional Convention, and the Naturalization Act of 1790, which restricted citizenship to "free white persons" and stood for 162 years.
 At every juncture where the founders could have moved toward inclusion, they chose exclusion.
 On the nation's 250th anniversary, with the project of multiracial democracy still unrealized, understanding this founding design is critical to confronting its legacy.

-V-Dem's Electoral Democracy Index scores the United States at 0.48 during slavery and Jim Crow, when the majority of the population was excluded from political power by law.
+V-Dem’s Electoral Democracy Index scores the United States at 0.48 during slavery and Jim Crow, when the majority of the population was excluded from political power by law.
 The score is not wrong.
 It accurately measures how well democratic institutions functioned for the people they were designed to serve.
-This paper introduces the Power-Sharing Index, a measure of cross-group power distribution that captures what existing indices were not built to ask: whether political power is accessible across group lines.
-Applied to the full arc of American political development, the PSI reveals that institutional quality and group-based access to power moved independently for most of the nation's history, converging only after the major democratic reforms of 1965, including the Voting Rights Act and the Immigration and Nationality Act, and showing that American democracy is now on a declining trajectory.
+This paper introduces the Power-Sharing Index (PSI), a measure of cross-group power distribution that captures what existing indices were not built to ask: whether political power is accessible across group lines.
+Applied to the full arc of American political development, the PSI reveals that institutional quality and group-based access to power moved independently for most of the nation’s history, converging only after the major democratic reforms of 1965, including the Voting Rights Act and the Immigration and Nationality Act, and diverging again in the contemporary period.

 The People: Latino Political Behavior Under Exclusion